GNOME/dasher/Src/README_directory_structure.txt

 Win32           - The MS Windows GUI, coded using the Windows API (not MFC).
 Gtk2		- The Unix GUI, coded using GTK2.
 MacOSX		- The MacOS X GUI, coded using Cocoa.
-Qt		- The QTopia GUI, aimed at QT-based palmtops
 Your platform here:
 XXX             - GUI, coded for the XXX platform.